heisenberg141/Testbed/README.md

 After completing the configuration of the testbed and copying the `homography.npz` and `git3_calib_best.npz` into the source directory, you are in the position to run the codes present inside the `source` directory.

 The source directory consists of the following scripts:
-1. `generate_network.py`: This script is used to geenerate the json file for the road network from sumo's opendrive format.
+1. `generate_network.py`: This script is used to generate the json file for the road network from sumo's opendrive format.
 2. `generate_json_network.py`: This script is used to convert a commonroad scenario to json file.
 3. `convert_s2c.py`: This script is used to convert a road network from sumo's opendrive format to commonroad scenario.
 4. `drawer.py`: This script consists of a drawer class which provides functionality of drawing road network on images.